Set-OutlookSignatures/Set-OutlookSignatures/docs/CONTRIBUTING.md

 Please consider <a href="https://github.com/sponsors/GruberMarkus" target="_blank">sponsoring this project</a> to ensure continued support, testing and enhancements.

 Dear businesses, please don't forget:
-- Invest in the open source projects you depend on.
-Contributors are working behind the scenes to make open source better for everyone - give them the help and recognition they deserve.
+- Invest in the open-source projects you depend on.
+Contributors are working behind the scenes to make open-source better for everyone - give them the help and recognition they deserve.
-- Sponsor the open source software your team has built its business on.
+- Sponsor the open-source software your team has built its business on.
 Fund the projects that make up your software supply chain to improve its performance, reliability, and stability.
 ## 2.2.
 Code refactoring
 I'm not a professional developer, but a hobbyist scripter, and the code looks like that.